Gihan Rupasinghe

 Rupasinghe Jayawardene Mudiyanselage Gihan Madushanka Rupasinghe (born March 5, 1986, in Watupitiwala) is a professional Sri Lankan T20I cricketer.

 International career

-Rupasinghe is the 30th Twenty20 International captain for Sri Lanka.
-He made his T20I debut on 2 September, 2009, against New Zealand.
+Rupasinghe is the 30th Twenty20 International cap for Sri Lanka.
+He made his T20I debut on 2 September 2009, against New Zealand.

 School and domestic career

 He was educated at Nalanda College Colombo.
 Rupasinghe was OBSERVER-BATA Schoolboy Cricketer in 2006 and also became the best all-rounder in 2006.
 He captained Nalanda College's first XI team in 2006.
 Rupasinghe played for Sri Lanka School's under-17 team, at the Asian Schools Cricket Tournament, held in Sri Lanka in 2002; and toured with the Sri Lanka under-19 cricket team to Pakistan in 2005.
 He was included to the 2004 Under-19 Cricket World Cup Squad as well.

 In November 2021, he was selected to play for the Colombo Stars following the players' draft for the 2021 Lanka Premier League.